Solar Energy

 List of posts related to smart cities

-Electric Cars
+Electric cars

 Evaluation and prediction of the energy consumption of electric cars.
-These will be based on 2D and 3D road data, weather and traffic data, road signs and speed limits.
+These will be based on 2D and 3D road data, weather and traffic data, road signs, and speed limits.

-Co-operative Intelligent Transport Systems (C-ITS) and Advancing map enhanced driver assistance systems leading to automated driving (ADASIS)
+Co-operative Intelligent Transport Systems (C-ITS) and Advancing map-enhanced driver assistance systems leading to automated driving (ADASIS)

 The second use case combines data from GeoE3 with other public open data to provide new services for the European C-ITS platform (Cooperative Intelligent Transport Systems) as illustrated in this figure.

 This solution will provide 3D geospatial data for electric vehicles with a need to calculate how much power they will use to reach the top of a mountain pass, and how much they can recharge the batteries when they descend the mountain on the other side.
 It will also be useful as part of the ADAS (Automated Driver Assist System) in heavy goods vehicles (HGV), where the cruise control can take into account upcoming slopes and sharp curves on the road before shifting gear.
-In addition, we will provide traffic signs and speed limits to the vehicles, collected from the NVDB data bases found in Norway and Finland, as well as traffic alerts from the DATEX2 servers and weather alerts from the meteorological services.
+In addition, we will provide traffic signs and speed limits to the vehicles, collected from the NVDB databases found in Norway and Finland, as well as traffic alerts from the DATEX2 servers and weather alerts from the meteorological services.

 Providers of C-ITS and ADASIS services like road operators, fleet management systems, and navigation systems.
 The actors have backend systems that communicate with the vehicles either according to the C-ITS standards or the ADASIS specifications.
 Optimize trip planning to minimize energy/fuel usage, avoid trouble, and reduce travel time.
-Cost savings from reduced energy/fuel usage and reduced travel time outweighs the costs for implementing and maintaining this solution.
+Cost savings from reduced energy/fuel usage and reduced travel time outweigh the costs of implementing and maintaining this solution.
 Include automatic booking of ferries, booking of charging/fueling stations, and booking of rest stops as part of the trip planning.

 List of posts related to electric cars